zampat/neteye4/monitoring/agents/microsoft/icinga/deployment_powershell/README.md

 ## !!
 Advice !! - Agent setup in remote satellite zone without access to Director self-service API requires various configurations to be provided from your site:

 To setup do:
-- Provide the Icinga2 .msi via https or file-share
+- Provide the Icinga2 ".msi" via https or file-share
 - publish the Icinga2 API to generate a host's ticket
 - configure Icinga2 CA Proxy
 - test the various services